-Consider first the poor and the elderly, identified as particularly prone to both dementia and depression.
+Consider first the poor and the elderly, two groups that are identified as particularly prone to both dementia and depression.
 The poor still have some components of whiffs (taking a diabetic injection, tending a sick child, coping with a difficult co-worker).
 But, in tandem with the impressive increase in their life expectancy (but not mental health) over the last century, there has been a dramatic decline in their whiffs.
 That is to say, there has been a dramatic increase in their risk starvation.
-The increase in life expectancy of the poor has been attained importantly through the provision of five forms of government transfer payments for being: a) unemployed, b) with children, c) a single parent, d) poor, in old age, and e) in need of medical or nursing care (Fogel 2003, 2004).
+As documented in Fogel (2000b, 2003, 2004), the increase in life expectancy of the poor has been attained importantly through the provision of six forms of government transfer payments for being:

+- a) unemployed;

+- b) with children;

+- c) a single parent;

+- d) poor,;

+- e) in old age;

+- 6) in need of medical or nursing care.

 Such provision has dramatically improved the lot of the poor by eliminating many major and moderate risks of death and morbidity caused by lack of money.
 It is a crowning achievement of the rich world.

 The ways in which these government transfers have been instituted however, eliminated inadvertently some good things for mental health.
 It eliminated the whiffs of danger attendant on the poor in the form of offering sufficient services and friendships to relatives, acquaintances and employers to tide them through these hardships and through old age.
-In many countries, retirement rules make it difficult for those elderly who wish to contribute to society by remaining in the paid workforce, to do so.
+In many countries, retirement rules make it difficult for those elderly, who wish to contribute to society by remaining in the paid workforce, to do so.

 The general cultural norms of today deter people from showing gratitude to the state when the state provides now what once people had to strive to provide for themselves.
 In other words, such norms make it hard for most people to move away from the television and give themselves the whiffs of danger involved in inventing ways of contributing to society and doing it.
 But the more educated non-poor are better integrated into religious and other organisations that foster whiffs of danger from making societal contributions.
-This is because, compared to better educated people, the poor, through the factors identified by researchers such as Cutler and Llera (2008) and Marmot (1999, 2000, 2001) and Marmot et al. (1984, 1997) have been weak in engineering such whiffs of danger for themselves.
-The better educated by contrast typically choose life-styles that furnish them a more adequate set of whiffs, that is less frequently suffer risk starvation.
-The non-government sector, in particular, religious organisations, have contributed.
-But these have not managed to furnish enough social networks and mentoring services to facilitate the poor in their acquiring their own whiffs of danger from any sources, Fogel (2000, 204-215).
-In short there is a need for NGOs to do missionary outreach of injecting whiffs of danger for the poor in the rich world.
+This is because, compared to better educated people, through the factors identified by researchers such as Cutler and Llera (2008), Marmot (1999, 2000, 2001) and Marmot et al. (1984, 1997), the poor have been weak in engineering such whiffs of danger for themselves.
+The better educated by contrast typically choose life-styles that furnish them a more adequate set of whiffs, that is the better educated less frequently suffer risk starvation.

+The non-government sector, in particular, religious organisations, has contributed chances and challenges to the poor.
+But it has not managed to furnish enough social networks and mentoring services to avoid the poor suffering risk starvation by devising their own whiffs, Fogel (2000a, 204-215).
+In short there is a need for NGOs to do missionary outreach of injecting whiffs of danger for the poor in the rich world and teaching them how to desire and devise enough little challenges.
 This is not to suggest that today's poor in rich countries consider themselves coddled.
 They feel that they face numerous challenges.
 As demonstrated by the increases in longevity, they face however fewer challenges than did the poor of even a generation back, and far fewer then did the poor two generations back.